Hill Country Leadership Institute

 Lunch and Learn Virtual Sessions | 12 – 1 PM

-Virtual sessions will occur on the second Thursday of the month from January through October.
+Virtual sessions will occur on the second Thursday of the month from February through October.
+Topics and order of sessions are subject to change based on feedback from participants.

 Contact Us: